 ME International Board of Directors

-JAMES DAVIS, Vice President
+JAMES DAVIS, Interim President

 James was born and raised in the Midwest just outside of St Louis.
 Until recently, he lived in Western Colorado, but now calls Washington State his home.
 James was a Social Studies teacher until his ME cut his career short.
 When he could no longer teach, he decided to write novels to have something creative and productive to do while struggling with his ME.
 He has completed two novels and is working on the third in his trilogy.
 James currently enjoys spending time with photography and getting outdoors when possible.
 It took James well over a decade to be diagnosed with ME, and his experience discovering his illness created a desire to give back to the ME community.